SaltwaterC/kitchen-docker-host-vagrant/README.md

 ## How to use

 For starting the VM, simply issue a `vagrant up` command in the root directory of this project.
+If you want to use the bundled Rake tasks, you'll need to run `bundle install` first.

 By default, it uses 4 virtual cores and 8192 GB of RAM.
 You may either edit the supplied Vagrantfile or export VB_CPUS and / or VB_MEM environment variables with the desired values.

 The VM itself uses a host-only network adapter with the IP address 192.168.99.100.
 This makes it sort of a drop-in replacement for docker-machine.
 The Docker socket isn't TLS enabled though.